MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/changing-internationalization.md

 read_more: "."
 ---

-When changing internationalization within the Lightspeed eCom backend make sure the primary language during the installation of the app stays active or deactive.
-Lightspeed eCom requires a language in combination with an api key and cluster as validation to make api calls.
-When the language used during the installation is removed instead of deactivated the app is unable to communicate with the Lightspeed eCom services.
+When changing internationalization in your Lightspeed eCom backend, make sure the primary language remains active/inactive while installing the app.
+Lightspeed eCom requires a language, an API key, and cluster to validate API requests.
+If you remove the language used during installation instead of deactivating it, the app cannot communicate with Lightspeed eCom services.